A list of terms used throughout the product help guides and their definitions as they relate to ShipStation.

 Information specific to the product (as opposed to order-level information).
 This includes SKU, Item Name, Warehouse Location, quantity, unit price.

 The rows and columns that display product data.
 It’s a visual representation of the records in our database.
 The Products Grid is customizable in the same way as the Orders and Shipments Grids.

-- rate browser
+- rate calculator

 A way to update or renew a store connection in ShipStation without connecting a new store.
 This is useful if your store authentication or keys have changed.
 It is also sometimes used as a troubleshooting step when you have store connection or order import issues.

 - Return Merchandise Authorization (RMA)

 An authorization number or character sequence (typically) that must be displayed on or included with a returned product's packaging.
 This serves as part of the process of returning a product to receive a refund, replacement, or repair.